LoopKit/loopdocs/docs/operation/loop-settings/services-v2.md

 ## Loggly

-[Loggly](https://loggly.com) is a free logging service.
+[Loggly](https://loggly.com){: target="_blank" } is a free logging service.
 If you sign up for an account, you'll need to go under Source Setup and then Customer Tokens.
 Copy and paste your customer token into your Loop App settings for Loggly.

 ![img/loggly.png](img/loggly.png){width="500"}
 {align="center"}

 ## Amplitude

-[Amplitude](https://amplitude.com) is a remote event monitoring service and can be used to quickly identify errors and events with Loop.
+[Amplitude](https://amplitude.com){: target="_blank" } is a remote event monitoring service and can be used to quickly identify errors and events with Loop.
 Amplitude stores the events and allows you to view those events as points in time.
 To retrieve the details of the events you will need to look at corresponding mLab data entries to get a complete picture of the issues.
 If you sign up for a free account with Amplitude, you will be given an API Key that you can enter here to have Loop integration setup.

 ![img/amplitude.png](img/amplitude.png){width="500"}
 {align="center"}